raspberrypilearning/my_board/en/step_3.md

 --- collapse ---
 ---
-title: The `div`s in the grid start a new row without filling the current one completely
+title: The divs in the grid start a new row without filling the current one completely
 ---

 <div style="width: 180px; height: 120px; background-color: seagreen; margin: 10px auto;">